japila-books/apache-spark-internals/docs/CompressionCodec.md

 compressedOutputStream is used when:

-* TorrentBroadcast is requested to xref:core:TorrentBroadcast.adoc#blockifyObject[blockifyObject]
+* TorrentBroadcast is requested to core:TorrentBroadcast.md#blockifyObject[blockifyObject]

 * ReliableCheckpointRDD is requested to writePartitionToCheckpointFile

-* EventLoggingListener is requested to xref:spark-history-server:EventLoggingListener.adoc#start[start]
+* EventLoggingListener is requested to spark-history-server:EventLoggingListener.md#start[start]

 * GenericAvroSerializer is requested to compress a schema

-* SerializerManager is requested to xref:serializer:SerializerManager.adoc#wrapForCompression[wrap an output stream of a block for compression]
+* SerializerManager is requested to serializer:SerializerManager.md#wrapForCompression[wrap an output stream of a block for compression]

-* UnsafeShuffleWriter is requested to xref:shuffle:UnsafeShuffleWriter.adoc#mergeSpillsWithFileStream[mergeSpillsWithFileStream]
+* UnsafeShuffleWriter is requested to shuffle:UnsafeShuffleWriter.md#mergeSpillsWithFileStream[mergeSpillsWithFileStream]

 == [[compressedInputStream]] Compressing Input Stream